Simon Guevara | Pastor

 After her week in Dallas, she went back home to New Jersey and landed a job for a full time nanny position.
 As she continued to follow her music she worked as a nanny for two little girls.
 After working for this family for two years, they asked her to move with them to Austin, Texas because of a job relocation.
 Sarah happily said yes and moved to Austin in May of 2015.

 In November of that year, she visited Restoration for the first time and was asked a couple weeks later to lead worship for the Christmas Eve service.
 She has since then been leading for Restoration and we are exceptionally grateful to be blessed by her passion for Christ and worship.

 Nancy Brieger | Connections Minister

 Hi, I’m Nancy: wife to James and mom to Emma, Grant, and Mara.
-My job here at Restoration is awesome because I am blessed to team up with great leaders to share Jesus with kids.
-We also team up with parents so they can teach their own kids and strengthen those relationships as they grow in their faith together.
+My job here at Restoration is awesome because I am blessed to team up with great leaders to minister and share Jesus.

 As our Connections Minister, Nancy’s passion to help acclimate new friends into the church community.
 Nancy also has a gift for relational evangelism; she has a very natural way of helping new friends discover the life-changing love of Christ!

 Nancy conducts our discipleship path; navigating people through our Know, Live and Share groups and experiences.
 She loves making purposeful friendships happen at Restoration.

 Nancy is also the Coordinator for Literacy Partners at Old Town Elementary, which is one of our key Local Share It Opportunities.
 She encourages a team of volunteers from our church and the community to help elementary students grow in their reading levels.

 She is also a Registered Dietitian Nutritionist and a graduate of the University of Texas at Austin.